 COURSE DESCRIPTION: Composition/Literature 9 focuses on reading nonfiction and literary texts, writing for a variety of purposes, using language effectively, and speaking and listening.
 After a review of sentence and paragraph structure, students will progress to more advanced sentence structure and essay writing.
 Students will also work on research skills.
-Literary and writing techniques are analyzed through the study of nonfiction works, short stories, poetry, drama, essays, and novels.
+Literary and writing techniques are analyzed by studying nonfiction works, short stories, poetry, drama, essays, and novels.
 An etymological study of stems and roots comprises a major part of vocabulary study.

-COMPOSITION/

-LITERATURE PRE-AP 9
+HONORS COMPOSITION/LITERATURE 9 1130

-REQUIRED COURSE: English 9 (1100), Composition/Literature 9 (1110), or Composition/Literature Pre-AP 9 (1130)
+REQUIRED COURSE: Composition/Literature 9 (1110), or Honors Composition/Literature 9